Rishthegreat/Notes/School/Roaring 20s.md

 - Rise of the Flapper Women
 	- Most women were not flappers
 	- In urban areas, younger women adopted new trends that went against the norm
+		- New ideas about sexuality, dating, etc
+		- Rural areas disliked this
+		- More push for bi

 #### Prohibition
 - Prohibition is sometimes called the noble experiment